CAROLYN HORTON Salon des Beaux Arts

 The overall effect is glorious.
 Carolyn Horton’s canvases of the circus are stunning, a visual treat of horsemen galloping round the ring, musicians in top hats, girls in exquisite costumes with doves, jugglers and acrobats teamed and focussed, and the art, charm and wit of exchange between players.
 In short, Horton captures the ‘frissant’ that makes the circus irresistible to us all. © Jenny Blyth 2018.

-Jenny Blyth Fine Art showed CAROLYN HORTON at AFFORDABLE ART FAIR 2013
+Jenny Blyth Fine Art presents CAROLYN HORTON at AFFORDABLE ART FAIR 2013 and

 LONG DOGS & LINGERIE

 APRIL – MAY 2010 Art Jericho, Oxford.

 Jenny Blyth Fine Art shows new work by CAROLYN HORTON.

 Carolyn Horton’s experience has given her the authority to extend the medium of printmaking into new, uncharted directions….
 ‘The result is an extraordinary marriage of observation and imagination’ Norman Ackroyd R.A.
 1997.

 Drawing on 45 years of drawing, printmaking and conservation, working with Old Master Prints and Drawings from Perugino to Picasso, Horton has stepped across from the invisible world of restoration to create her own work - an intimate world of paper.

 Art Deco sofa frames are upholstered in Japanese Kozo paper providing ‘canvases’ for her contemporary collage.
 Curled up or languishing amongst discarded dressing gowns, long dogs capture a moment in the day.
 Drawing on her love of the classical and an enjoyment of theatre, Horton prints onto hand-coloured or monotyped Kozo or Gampi paper composing a mélange of whippets, silk stockings and camisoles that are strewn across beds and trail over armchairs and screens.
 Delicate chine collée prints are collaged onto canvases to create compositions that are unique and beautifully executed.